 Time: One day workshop.

-Tired of all that tedious measuring, templates, and precision?
-Cut loose on this really fun, spontaneous and free form quilt.
-This quilt was made for a television commercial, and what started as a small quilt top only quickly turned into a twin sized finished quilt (due to the fickle director’s changing ideas) that was made in four days (thanks to the production schedule).
-The deal is, though, that it’s super fast and easy, and enjoyable to boot!
+Tired of all that tedious measuring, templates, and precision of quilt-making?
+Cut loose on this really fun and spontaneous free-form quilt.
+This quilt was made for a television commercial, and what started as a small quilt top quickly turned into a twin-sized finished quilt (due to the fickle director’s changing ideas) that was made in four days (thanks to the production schedule).
+The deal is, though, that this quilt (and quilting clasS) is super fast and easy — and enjoyable to boot!
 With some minimal preparation prior to class, most students will leave with a finished wall hanging top.

 Time: One day workshop

-Learn some very fun techniques in this class.
-We’ll create machine pieced circles and curves that couldn’t be easier, faster, or more precise (without pins!), prepare appliqué that is done by machine-but has turned edges and is indistinguishable from hand needle-turned appliqué and review methods for perfect miters and bindings that will impress any judge that are so simple, your jaw will drop in amazement and your mind will spin with the possibilities!
+Learn some very fun quilting techniques in this class.
+We’ll create machine-pieced circles and curves that couldn’t be easier, faster, or more precise (without pins!), prepare appliqué that is done by machine-but has turned edges and is indistinguishable from hand needle-turned appliqué, and review methods for perfect miters and bindings that will impress any judge that are so simple, your jaw will drop in amazement and your mind will spin with the possibilities!